laas/hpp-gik-tutorial/README.md

 Running the package
 -------------------

-Before running the tutorial script, make sure you have a naming service running (`omniNames`).
+Before running the tutorial script, make sure you have a Corba naming service running
+    ps -ef | grep omni
+If not run
+    omniNames -start 2809

 Then launch robot-viewer, passing as argument the romeo configuration file distributed with this package:

-      robotviewer -c $CMAKE_INSTALL_PREFIX/share/hpp/gik/tutorial/config.romeo
+    robotviewer -c $PREFIX/share/hpp/gik/tutorial/config.romeo

 While parsing the robot files, the robot-viewer server outputs some log messages, such as:

     robotviewer.kinematic_server:INFO:parsed_config <robotviewer.kinematic_server.CustomConfigParser instance at 0x93d12cc>